-HaveCustomResponseParameters flag in the OperationExecutionFlags response field to see if the RDE

-When it receives the response to the RDEOperationInit command, the MC shall check the

-- Device has an extended response.
-If the flag is set (with value 1b), the MC shall use the - RetrieveCustomResponseParameters command (clause 12.3) to recover the deferral timeframe from the - DeferralTimeframe and DeferralUnits fields of the response message.
-If the flag was not set, or if the RDE - Device supplied an unknown deferral timeframe (0xFF), the MC shall use a default value of 5 seconds.
-It shall then populate this header with the deferral value. - 1377 Shall their populate this header with the defend value. - Both the MC and RDE Device shall be prepared for possibility that the client may retry the operation - before this deferral timeframe elapses: Operations can be re-initiated by impatient end users.
+- 1362 When the RDE Device needs to defer an RDE Operation, it shall return ERROR NOT READY in - 1363 response to the RDEOperationInit command that begins the Operation.
+The RDE Device must now - 1364 choose whether to supply a specific deferral timeframe or to use the default deferral timeframe.
+To specify - a specific deferral timeframe, the RDE Device shall also set the HaveCustomResponseParameters flag in - the OperationExecutionFlags response field of the RDEOperationInit command to inform the MC that it - should retrieve deferral information.
+Then, if it did set the HaveCustomResponseParameters flag, in - 1368 response to the RetrieveCustomResponseParameters command (clause 12.3), the RDE Device shall set - the DeferralTimeframe and DeferralUnits parameters appropriately to indicate how long it is requesting - the client to wait before resubmitting the request. - 1371 As an alternative to specifying a deferral timeframe via the response message for - 1372 RetrieveCustomResponseParameters, the RDE Device may skip setting the - 1373 HaveCustomResponseParameters flag in the OperationExecutionFlags response field of the - 1374 RDEOperationInit command to request that the MC supply a default deferral timeframe on its behalf. - 1375 When it receives the response to the RDEOperationInit command, the MC shall check the - 1376 HaveCustomResponseParameters flag in the OperationExecutionFlags response field to see if the RDE - 1377 Device has an extended response.
+If the flag is set (with value 1b), the MC shall use the - 1378 RetrieveCustomResponseParameters command (clause 12.3) to recover the deferral timeframe from the - 1379 DeferralTimeframe and DeferralUnits fields of the response message.
+If the flag was not set, or if the RDE - 1380 Device supplied an unknown deferral timeframe (0xFF), the MC shall use a default value of 5 seconds.
+It - shall then populate this header with the deferral value. - 1382 Both the MC and RDE Device shall be prepared for possibility that the client may retry the operation - before this deferral timeframe elapses: Operations can be re-initiated by impatient end users.

-7.2.4.3 Redfish Operation request query options
+1384 7.2.4.3 Redfish Operation request guery options

-- In addition to HTTP/HTTPS headers, the standard Redfish management protocol defines several query options that a client may specify in a URI to narrow the request in Redfish GET Operations.
-For any query - 1383 option not listed here, the MC may support it in a fashion as described in DSP0266.
+- 1385 In addition to HTTP/HTTPS headers, the standard Redfish management protocol defines several query - options that a client may specify in a URI to narrow the request in Redfish GET Operations.
+For any query - 1387 option not listed here, the MC may support it in a fashion as described in DSP0266.